ara3d/ara3d-studio/README.md

 ## Privacy

 Ara 3D Studio does **not** collect usage analytics or model data.
-The only data we store is what you provide during registration (email and name) when a commercial license is requested.
+The only data we store is what you provide during registration (email and a user name).

 ---